Wild salmon seen as anti-inflammatory superstars; Farm-raised cousins rank as inflammatory inferiors 02/06/2006

 The IF ratings for wild salmon rival those given the most antioxidant-rich, low-carb, anti-inflammatory vegetables, such as spinach.
 And she assigns a single teaspoon of turmeric a sky-high rating of 501.
 At least in her book, you can't do much better.

-It is impossible for her or anyone to know how accurate her rating system is, but it is based on what is known about the inflammatory or anti-inflammatory effects of various food components, including omega-3 and omega-6 fatty acids.
+Her rating system is based on what's known about the inflammatory or anti-inflammatory effects of various food components, including omega-3 and omega-6 fatty acids.
 Ms. Reinagel assigns negative or positive points to a food, based on the relative amounts of inflammatory and anti-inflammatory constituents.

 Studies support farmed salmon's negative rating